 2. Include a shareable image with each blog post

 From a recent article on Hubspot that I wrote with Guy Kawasaki, [clickToTweet tweet=”Images are the new call to action (CTA).
 If people come to your blog and can’t share it easily, they won’t.” quote=”Images are the new call to action (CTA).
 If people come to your blog and can’t share it easily, they won’t.”]Each blog post should include an image so people can pin it on Pinterest, or share it on Facebook with a good embeddable image.

 The blog image can many times be the social media image that gets shared to keep this in mind and add your own branding to each image.

-One tool that I use to help ensure that when my blog posts are shared that the right image is going with them is the Social Warfare Word Press Plug-In.
+One tool that I use to help ensure that when my blog posts are shared that the right image is going with them is the Tasty Pins Plug-In.
 This is set up so I load the images with the blog post so when people share it on Pinterest or Facebook, the right size image is posted.

 3. Batch your images

 Create a little template for your images and then build a huge batch at the same time.
 For example, I use the same template in Canva for 12 Most posts, each has the same style with text and size.
 I update the text with the title, add an interesting, colorful photo, and match the 12 Most colors with something in the photo.
 The images are well branded and people love them.
 It's creating a lovely Pinterest board of related but not matching images.

 There are all different types of graphics that you can share on social media.
 Here are a few ideas:

 - Screenshots with arrows to illustrate a point

 Using the proper size ensures that people see what you want them to see on desktop and mobile.
 I'm including the sizes by social media platform as text since the information changes too frequently.